 You may need to change and replace a section of content on a specifically translated site for the best possible results.

-If you’re using Smartling’s platform already head over to our help section where we break down the easy ways to swap meta tags.
+If you’re using Smartling’s platform already, head over to our help section, where we break down the easy ways to swap meta tags.

 We can’t forget about translation quality

 Now, an important rule is to never sacrifice quality for search rankings.
-Google explains that the best way to rank high in search results is to write informative, high quality content.
+Google explains that the best way to rank high in search results is to write informative, high-quality content.

 There is a lot on the line when you tap into the potential of international business; accuracy is one vital component.

 A cloud translation management system is a scalable and easy way to get the ball rolling in your localization efforts.
-You can see it in action here!

-When you reach international customers with well translated content you are more likely to reap the benefits of your expansion: increased engagement, accelerated conversions, and an unparalleled foundation of trust on which future business can grow.
+When you reach international customers with well-translated content, you are more likely to reap the benefits of your expansion: increased engagement, accelerated conversions, and an unparalleled foundation of trust on which future business can grow.